This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 - The parties in Marion Unglaube v Republic of Costa Rica (Award) (ICSID Arbitral Tribunal, Case No. ARB/08/1, 16 May 2012) (Marion Unglaube) and in Reinhard Hans Unglaube v Republic of Costa Rica (Award) (ICSID Arbitral Tribunal, Case No. ARB/09/20, 16 May 2012) (Reinhard Hans Unglaube) agreed to consolidate the two cases and to have them heard by the same tribunal.

-- Costa Rica has been represented in international investment arbitration proceedings by White & Case, Sidley Austin LLP, Arnold & Porter, Volterra Fietta, Baker Botts and Herbert Smith Freehills.
-In the interest of full disclosure, the authors note that co-author Patricio Grané Labat has represented or is representing Costa Rica in four of the 10 cases, including three that have concluded and one that is pending.
+- Costa Rica has been represented in international investment arbitration proceedings by White & Case, Sidley Austin LLP, Arnold & Porter Kaye Scholer, Volterra Fietta, Baker Botts and Herbert Smith Freehills.
+In the interest of full disclosure, the authors note that co-author Patricio Grané Labat has represented Costa Rica in five of the ten cases, including four of the eight that have concluded.

 - Compañía Del Desarrollo de Santa Elena SA v Republic of Costa Rica (Final Award) (ICSID Arbitral Tribunal, Case No. ARB/96/01, 17 February 2000) (Santa Elena) and Marion Unglaube, note 50.